 Vaughan emotionally cited ‘family reasons’ for his resignation saying: “We live in a country where we can all become a bit cynical, and I felt myself getting that way.”

 Sports Stars Breaking Down

-Tears in sport are big news and isn’t an accident that some of the strongest sports images show men and women in tears.
+Tears in sports are big news, and isn’t an accident that some of the strongest sports images show men and women in tears.

 Remember John Terry, one of football’s hard men, breaking down after missing his penalty in Moscow and costing Chelsea the European Cup?

-Or when Jana Novotna, being consoled by the Duchess of Kent after losing the Wimbledon final in 1993?
+Or when Jana Novotna, was consoled by the Duchess of Kent after losing the Wimbledon final in 1993.